kakyoism/kkappkit/README.md

 ```

 Wow!
 That is long!
 For a Hello World, what we did may seem an overkill.
+But wait, the only UI code in the example is the `run_gui()` function, which costs only two subroutines.
+No explicit widget or layout coding was needed.
+All the details come from our `app.json` config file.

-But for anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little cost of boilerplate will become ignorable.
+As said before, we include in this example the necessary features of a real-world tool according to our vision, e.g., transparency, in this bare bone example.
+For anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little cost of boilerplate will become ignorable.
 But, we are not done yet.

 Finally, we copy `kkgui.py` and `util.py` modules into the app folder.
 Now we are ready to run this app.